-Most medical experts recommend an aerobic conditioning program that is tailored to the individual’s situation, including his or her level of arthritis pain and fitness level.
+Most people with knee arthritis will benefit from aerobic exercise, particularly low-impact aerobic exercise.
+An aerobic exercise program can be tailored to an individual, including his or her level of arthritis pain and fitness level.

 In This Article:

-Aerobic Exercise for Advanced Knee Arthritis
+- Aerobic Exercise for Knee Arthritis

-Exercising while in the water provides several advantages, including:
+Exercising while in the water provides:

 - Buoyancy, with the support of the water reducing pressure on the knee joints

 - Resistance, requiring muscles to work harder to move (e.g. walking in waist-deep water is more difficult than walking on land).

 This combination of buoyancy and resistance is excellent for people with knee arthritis who need to engage in aerobic activity.
 Many local YMCAs and health clubs have pools and offer water exercise classes designed for people looking for a low-impact workout.

 It is best to gradually increase the intensity of the aerobic workout, ideally in concert with recommendations from a physician or other qualified health professional.

 The goal is to incorporate low impact aerobic exercise into one’s daily routine.
 The US Department of Health and Human Services recommends a minimum of 150 minutes of moderate intensity aerobic activity each week, or 30 minutes 5 days per week.
 Individuals who can easily meet this goal can then increase the level of intensity of their workout.